gtomass/DustyPY/README.md

 # DustyPY

-DustyPY is a handy package for running and adjusting SEDs using the Dusty radiative transfer modeling code [Dusty on GitHub](https://github.com/ivezic/dusty.git) and the [pymcmcstat](https://github.com/prmiles/pymcmcstat.git) package for MCMC fit.
+DustyPY is a handy package for running and adjusting SEDs using the Dusty radiative transfer modeling code [Dusty on GitHub](https://github.com/ivezic/dusty.git) version 4.0 and the [pymcmcstat](https://github.com/prmiles/pymcmcstat.git) package for MCMC fit.

 ## Installation